yangliu-hapara/open-quiz/README.md

-# Quiz Display - GitHub Pages
+# Interactive Quiz - GitHub Pages

-A simple, beautiful static page for displaying quiz questions and answers from URL parameters.
+A beautiful, interactive quiz page that reads questions and answers from URL parameters.
+Users can select answers, submit their quiz, and see instant results with feedback.
 Perfect for hosting on GitHub Pages.

 ## Features

-- 📱 Responsive design that works on all devices
+- 📱 **Responsive Design** - Works seamlessly on all devices (desktop, tablet, mobile)
-- 🎨 Modern, clean UI with smooth animations
+- 🎨 **Modern UI** - Beautiful gradient background with clean card-based layout and smooth animations
-- 🔗 Reads questions and answers from URL parameters
+- 🔗 **URL-Based** - All quiz data passed via URL parameters (no backend required)
-- 🔐 Base64 encoding support for cleaner URLs
+- 🔐 **Base64 Encoding** - Support for base64-encoded parameters for cleaner URLs
-- 👁️ Toggle answers on/off individually or all at once
-- 📝 Supports single or multiple questions
+- 🖱️ **Interactive Quiz** - Click to select answers, submit when complete, see results instantly
-- 🎯 Multiple choice questions with options
+- 🎯 **Multiple Choice** - Support for multiple choice questions with labeled options (A, B, C, etc.)
+- ✅ **Answer Feedback** - Correct answers highlighted with green checkmark, incorrect with red X after submission
+- 📊 **Results Display** - Score, percentage, and encouraging message shown after completion
-- 📋 Quiz title and description support
+- 📋 **Rich Metadata** - Optional quiz title and description support
-- 🌐 Ready for GitHub Pages deployment
+- 🌐 **GitHub Pages Ready** - Zero configuration deployment

+## Design & Behavior

+- **Interactive Quiz**: Click on answer options to select your choice for each question
+- **Submit When Ready**: Submit button appears when all questions are answered
+- **Instant Results**: After submission, see your score, percentage, and personalized feedback
+- **Answer Feedback**: Correct answers shown with green background and ✓ checkmark; incorrect selections marked with red background and ✗
+- **Clean Interface**: No default title shown unless provided via URL parameters
+- **Modern Styling**: Gradient purple background with white card container and smooth animations

 ## Usage